Arc spaces and equivariant cohomology: Multiplication of classes I

 \begin{question} Can one give a geometric criterion for the codimension condition in Proposition~\ref{p:affine-nested} to be satisfied for all tuples $\mm = (m_1,\ldots,m_s)$ of non-negative integers? \end{question}

 In the case when $V_s = V_1 = V \subseteq \A^d$, we have the following answer.

 \begin{corollary} Suppose $V\subseteq \A^d$ is an equivariant complete intersection.
 Then $[J_m V] = [V]^{m+1}$ whenever $J_m V$ is pure-dimensional.
-In particular, if $V$ is normal and $[V]$ is a non-torsion element in $H^*_G X$, then this equation holds for all $m\geq 0$ if and only if $V$ has log canonical singularities. \end{corollary}
+In particular, if $V$ is normal and $[V]$ is not nilpotent in $H^*_G X$, then this equation holds for all $m\geq 0$ if and only if $V$ has log canonical singularities. \end{corollary}

 \begin{proof} The first statement follows from Proposition~\ref{p:affine-nested}, and the second is immediate from Theorem~\ref{maddog}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{t:multiplication}] By hypothesis \eqref{hypothesis}, $H_G^*X$ embeds in $H_G^*X^G$, so it suffices to establish the formula \eqref{e:mult} after restriction to a fixed point $p\in X^G$.
 Since $G$ is reductive, the slice theorem gives a $G$-invariant (\'etale or analytic) neighborhood of $p$ equivariantly isomorphic to $\A^d$.
 Now apply Proposition~\ref{p:affine-nested}. \end{proof}